 What would have happened if…

 To understand the importance of hiding the ‘side-letters’, let us look at the counter-factual case of what would have happened if directors of The Rangers Football Club plc (as it was then known) had fulfilled their statutory duties to ensure that the club was compliant with its tax and regulatory obligations.
 We can start by looking at the “Big Tax Case” in isolation and consider that HMRC explicitly asked for an explanation of how the EBT scheme operated at the start of 2004.
 This was the first of several points where Rangers’ representatives missed a golden chance to remove any doubt over the legality of the way they were operating the scheme.
 Instead, they dissembled, misled, and withheld.
 Had they answered honestly/completely (delete as you see fit), Rangers would have been presented with a tax demand immediately.
-Rangers would have certainly appealed the bill and a First Tier Tax Tribunal would have been scheduled.
+Rangers would have certainly appealed the bill and a tax tribunal would have been scheduled.
 With fewer participants and much less documentation, such a tribunal would have been conducted quickly.
 Even allowing for appeals, had Rangers not misled HMRC and the Scottish football authorities, the nature of Rangers’ use of EBTs and ‘side-letters’ would have been a matter of public record by late 2004.
 Whether the scheme would have been determined to be legal or illegal at this time is beside the point.
 If ruled to be legal, every other club in Scotland would have been free to copy the scheme and the sporting advantage would then have been lost in 2004.
 Any investigation of these matters that ignores the difference in information available resulting from deliberately breaking the rules versus complying with them is not fit for purpose.

-Had Rangers’ use of EBTs been ruled to be illegal in 2004.
-The club would then have faced a tax bill of about £12m.
+Had Rangers’ use of EBTs been ruled to be illegal in 2004, the club would then have faced a tax bill of about £12m.
 While not trivial, this amount would likely have been found at the time from the club’s or the Murray Group’s then substantial credit lines.
 In 2004, such an amount would not have presented much of a threat to the club’s existence.
 More significantly the £35m that would be later paid in net wages by Rangers through the EBT scheme from 2004-2011 would have been either been cut roughly in half or the club would have gone into insolvency much earlier than it did.
 Rangers were straining financial credulity as things were.
 Paying the money owed and then grossing-up the EBT wages for every player was not an option.
 Better players would have had to have been sold to reduce the wage bill and to cover costs for those who could not be moved on.

 On 22nd May 2005, Rangers defeated Hibs at Easter Road to win the SPL by a solitary point with Nacho Novo scoring the only goal of the game.
 Every single Rangers player who participated in the game received payment through an EBT.
 Three transfer windows had closed since HMRC’s initial enquiries about the workings of the scheme.
 It is just blind denial to suggest that the same team would have been on that pitch that day had Rangers provided honest/complete (delete etc.) answers to the initial information requests.
 Game after game.
 Season after season.
 The results were driven by the players on the pitch who in turn were induced to be there, despite some hollow claims to the contrary today, by the their total net earnings.